About Columbia College — Salt Lake

-Columbia College-Salt Lake was established in 1975.
-The campus offers:
+Columbia College — Salt Lake was established in 1975.
+The venue offers:

 - Outstanding staff and faculty who are industry leaders in their field